jmendozais/DCFSGNet/README.md

 # Acknowledgements

 This repository is built on [GeoNet](https://github.com/yzcjtr/GeoNet).
-We thank the authors for their sharing their work.
+We thank the authors for their sharing their great work.

 # Citing